Why Softphones are Vital for The Telecom Industry

 VoIP-powered softphones offer unique features like enabling remote working and providing a fully-loaded collaboration toolkit that modern companies need to fulfill their communication requirements.
 How else will VoIP enable telecom companies to meet the communication and collaboration demands of modern-day companies?
 Let’s look at the boxes that softphones tick:

-- Customization: Softphones support unique user needs.
+- Customization: Softphones for business support unique user needs.
 They offer call management features like call transfer, the ability to merge and split calls, automatically record calls or even instant messaging and chat rooms, or video conferencing, screen sharing, and other collaboration tools.
 Such customizable solutions ensure that the most needed tools and features are with reach for users and improve efficiency, support mobility, boost productivity.

 - The best user experience: A confusing communication system that is difficult to navigate will not provide the time-saving and productivity-boosting advantages that users expect today.
 Softphone solutions come with easy-to-use interfaces, enabling employees to easily access and use the dial pad and other SIP calling and collaboration features that are similar to the consumer-level platforms they’re used to.
 This reduces the post-deployment learning curve and speeds up the return on investment.